-INSTRUMENT PANEL AND CLUSTER LENS
+INSTRUMENT PANEL / INTERIOR TRIM AND CLUSTER LENS

-Clean the instrument panel with a damp cloth, then with a clean, dry cloth, or use Motorcraft Dash & Vinyl Cleaner (ZC-38-A).
+Clean the instrument panel, interior trim areas and cluster lens with a clean and damp white cotton cloth, then with a clean and dry white cotton cloth; you may also use Motorcraft Dash & Vinyl Cleaner (ZC-38-A) on the instrument panel and interior trim areas.

-• Avoid cleaners or polish that increase the gloss of the upper portion of the instrument panel.
+• Avoid cleaners or polishes that increase the gloss of the upper portion of the instrument panel.
 The dull finish in this area helps protect the driver from undesirable windshield reflection.